Spokane Velocity: Stadium

 Spokane Velocity home opener vs. Richmond Kickers on March 16, 2024.

 Spokane Velocity play its home matches at ONE Spokane Stadium, located in downtown Spokane next to The Podium and the Spokane Arena.
 It has a capacity of 5,000 and can expand to 12,000 with on-field seating.

-The venue was competed in September 2023 and plays host to Velocity-affiliated club Spokane Zephyr, along with Spokane Public Schools high-school football games and events including concerts and comedy shows.
+The venue was completed in September 2023 and plays host to Velocity-affiliated club Spokane Zephyr, along with Spokane Public Schools high-school football games and events including concerts and comedy shows.
 The capacity was reached during Spokane Velocity's home opener in March 2024.

 Club identity

 The team's name and crest were unveiled on July 21, 2023.
 Both reference the Spokane River, which runs through Downtown Spokane and passes near One Spokane Stadium.
 The crest features four vertical blue bars that represent the river's waterfalls, while the "Velocity" wordmark above is shaped similar to a simplified version of the Monroe Street Bridge.
 The Velocity's official colors are named basalt, impact blue, and river rapid white.